nussl/nussl/README.md

 nussl's PROJET implementation is based on python code from Antoine Liutkus.

 See documentation and inline comments for each algorithm for more information about citations and authorship.

+## Acknowledgements

+In addition to all of the authors of the work reproduced by nussl, we'd like to also thank Jonathan Le Roux and Gordon Wichern for very helpful discussions throughout the creation this package!

 # License